 Please consider helping, and making a real difference for these beautiful ocean animals by clicking here (100% of all proceeds go to help endangered Southern Resident Orcas in the Pacific Northwest).
 Learn why in the "No Fish, No Blackfish" video (below).

-A three-part video history (below) of Orca's and their lives in captivity from the 1960's to the 1980's:
+Watch this interesting three-part video history of Orca and their lives in captivity (from the 1960's to the 1980s):

 Part II – 1970's